om2-ws22/website/docs/course-syllabus.md

 - apply marketing metrics to evaluate marketing efforts.

-- use Google Analytics and Data Studio to create reports and analyze results.
+- use Google Analytics, Data Studio and Streamlit to create reports and analyze results.

 ## Where to get help